EnterpriseDB/tpa/docs/src/architecture-M1.md

 connections) or by using an appropriate proxy or load balancer and the facilities offered by your selected failover manager.

-The above is also true of the connection between the backup and the primary created by TPA.
+The above is also true of the connection between the backup node and the primary created by TPA.
 The backup will not be automatically adjusted to target the new primary in the event of failover, instead it will remain connected to the original primary.
 If you are performing a manual failover and wish to connect the backup to the new primary, you may simply re-run `tpaexec deploy`.
-If you wish to automatically change the backup source, you should implement this as described for application failover above.
+If you wish to automatically change the backup source, you should implement this using your selected failover manager as noted above.

 ## Cluster configuration